geomagpy/magpy/README.md

         ddata = data.remove(starttime='2018-08-02T08:00:00', endtime='2018-08-02T09:00:00')

-Please note that the remove command removes all timesteps including the given starttime and endtime.
+Please note that the remove command removes all timesteps including the given *starttime* and *endtime*.

 Finally you can trim the given stream also by percentage or amount.
 This is done using the `cut` method and its options.
 By default `cut` is using percentage.
 The following command will cutout the last 50% of data